Xeift/Kizmeow-NFT-Discord-Bot/README.md

 Usage
 -----------------
 There are 2 ways to run this bot.
 Whether you choose first or second method, you'll need [Discord bot token](https://discord.com/developers/applications) and [Etherscan API](https://etherscan.io/myapikey).
 If you choose the second method, you'll also need [Uptimerbot](https://uptimerobot.com/) account.
+If you want to use "send message in specific channel when there's a list or sold event of your NFT collection on OpenSea" this function, you'll also need OpenSea API key, you can apply for the API key [here](https://docs.opensea.io/reference/request-an-api-key).
+Fill in the google form to apply for the API key.
+They will send API key to your gmail in about 2 days

 ### 1.run it on repl.it(cloud)
 You can run it on repl.it, just fork [it](https://replit.com/@xeiftc/Kizmeow-NFT-Tracker-V2) and run.
 Remember to change discord bot token and Etherscan API key, then put them in environment variable. **DO NOT PUT TOKENS IN YOUR CODE DIRECTLY** cuz repls on replit is public if you use their free plan, and there are some ppl using scrypt to grab your token.